The best dummies for breastfed babies

-- It’s better to invest on a dummy approved by the British Dental Health Foundation to ensure you purchase a safe and certified product.
+- It’s better to invest in a dummy approved by the British Dental Health Foundation to ensure you purchase a safe and certified product.

 How to use dummies

-- Limit for how long your baby uses a dummy.
+- Limit how long your baby uses a dummy

-- Most experts advise starting using a dummy only after baby is at least one month old and preferably getting them used to it once your baby is feeding well.
+- Most experts advise starting to use a dummy only after your baby is at least one month old and preferably get them used to it once your baby is feeding well

 - Don’t force your baby to use a dummy; if they don't want it, let it be.